syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Loading complex type property values in drop down editor

-You can display the complex type property values in combobox editor by using the [GetSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider~GetSource.html) override method of SourceProvider class, which is used to get source list as complex property values for drop down editor and set it to `SourceProvider` property of SfDataForm.
-You need to use `AutoGeneratingDataFormItem `event to set [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormDropDownItem~DisplayMemberPath.html) and [SelectedValuePath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormDropDownItem~SelectedValuePath.html) property value DataFormPickerItem for complex type property.
+You can display the complex type property values in drop down editor by using the [GetSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider~GetSource.html) override method of SourceProvider class, which is used to get source list as complex property values for drop down editor and set it to `SourceProvider` property of SfDataForm.
+You need to use `AutoGeneratingDataFormItem `event to set [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormDropDownItem~DisplayMemberPath.html) and [SelectedValuePath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormDropDownItem~SelectedValuePath.html) property value of DataFormDropDownItem for complex type property.

-N> Class cannot be directly set as data type for combobox editor in this complex type scenario.
+N> Class cannot be directly set as data type for drop down editor in this complex type scenario.

 {% tabs %}
 {% highlight c# %}